-Tabitha L. James is a Professor in the Pamplin College of Business at Virginia Tech.
+Tabitha L. James is the R.B.
+Pamplin Professor in the Pamplin College of Business at Virginia Tech.
 She holds a Ph.D. from the University of Mississippi in Management Information Systems.
-Her research interests include behavioral information privacy and security, psychological impacts of technology use, and analytics focused on the development of metaheuristics for combinatorial optimization problems.
-Her research has been published in leading information systems and operations research outlets such as MIS Quarterly, Information Systems Research, Journal of Management Information Systems, Information Systems Journal, European Journal of Information Systems, European Journal of Operational Research, IEEE Transactions on Evolutionary Computation, Information & Management, and IEEE Intelligent Systems.
+Her research interests include information privacy and security, healthIT, artificial intelligence, and the psychological impacts of technology use.
+Her research has been published in leading information systems and operations research outlets such as MIS Quarterly, Information Systems Research, Journal of the Association for Information Systems, Journal of Management Information Systems, Information Systems Journal, European Journal of Information Systems, European Journal of Operational Research, IEEE Transactions on Evolutionary Computation, IEEE Intelligent Systems, IEEE Transactions on Systems, Man and Cybernetics, Part A: Systems and Humans, Networks, Computers & Security, Information & Management, Expert Systems with Applications, and Decision Support Systems.
 She is a visiting professor at IÉSEG School of Management, France.
 She has served as an AE for ICIS and ECIS, as well as a mini-track chair and junior faculty consortium co-chair for AMCIS.
-She serves as an associate editor at the European Journal of Information Systems and Decision Sciences Journal and is also on the editorial review board of the Journal of the Association for Information Systems.
+She serves as an associate editor at the European Journal of Information Systems and Decision Sciences Journal.
+She is also on the editorial review board of the Journal of the Association for Information Systems.